michielve/PMX_Simulations/README.md

 ## Add user table
 The user can upload a dataset to the shiny application to be included in the PK profile.
 The requirements of this dataset is that it should include a DOSE column to match the colors with the simulated profiles.

-An example can be found below:
+An example can be found below and in the example folder:

 | ID | TIME | CONCENTRATION | DOSE |
 | :--: | :--: | :--: | :--: |